22940dev/portfolio-laurapadilla/README.md

 ### Hola 👋

 I'm [laura padilla](https://lauracodes.com).
-I'm a designer + developer in Pittsburgh, currently working as an app designer at PPG Industries.
+I'm a creative developer based in Pittsburgh, currently working as an app designer at PPG Industries.

 🏖 You can find me at the beach or a pool.